Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Georgia State's games this season have gone over 49.5 points six of 11 times.
+- Georgia State and its opponents have combined to put up more than 49.5 points in six of 11 games this season.

+- Troy has combined with its opponents to score more than 49.5 points in six of 10 games this season.

+- Saturday's over/under is 0.2 points higher than the combined 49.3 PPG average of the two teams.

-- The two teams combine to score 49.3 points per game, 0.2 less than the total in this contest.
+- This contest's over/under is 4.9 points under the 54.4 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 54.4 points per game, 4.9 more than this contest's over/under.

-- The Panthers and their opponents have scored an average of 57.0 points per game in 2021, 7.5 more than Saturday's total.
+- Panthers games this season feature an average total of 57.0 points, a number 7.5 points higher than Saturday's over/under.

-- In 2021, games involving the Trojans have averaged a total of 50.2 points, 0.7 more than the set over/under in this contest.
+- The 50.2 PPG average total in Trojans games this season is 0.7 points more than this game's over/under.

 Georgia State Stats and Trends

-- This season, the Panthers have two against the spread wins in three games as a favorite of 6.5 points or more.
+- The Panthers have covered the spread twice this season when favored by 6.5 points or more (in three chances).

-- Georgia State's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Georgia State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- Georgia State is 3-1 against the spread and 4-0 overall this season when the team records more than 25.1 points.
+- Georgia State is 3-1 against the spread and 4-0 overall this season when the team notches more than 25.1 points.

-- In games that Georgia State churns out over 332.8 yards, the team is 6-2 against the spread and 6-2 overall.
+- In games that Georgia State piles up more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.

 - The Panthers have 13 giveaways this season, while the Trojans have 22 takeaways .